 Adapting construction projects to Mexico’s unique regulatory, environmental, and structural conditions is critical to ensuring compliance, safety, and long-term success.
 Differences in climate, seismic activity, and material standards require careful planning and modifications to avoid costly setbacks.

 Regulatory compliance is non-negotiable in Mexico.
-Building without adherence to local laws can lead to costly delays or fines.
+For companies engaging in nearshoring, building without adherence to local laws can lead to costly delays or fines.
 For example, environmental regulations enforced by the Secretaría de Medio Ambiente y Recursos Naturales (SEMARNAT) mandate that companies conduct environmental impact assessments before construction begins.
 These regulations are particularly stringent in ecologically sensitive areas.

 Adapting to local environmental and logistical factors enhances a facility's long-term functionality.
 For example, choosing materials suited to local climate conditions can reduce maintenance costs and improve energy efficiency.